newtonxify/create_Tidy_Data/README.md

   - Data <br>
   - Cleaning of datasets <br>

 Run the run_analysis.R code and follow the step by step process.
+Copy the code in the CodeBook.md file to R markdown file and render